sahil-arora-76/file-share/README.md

 # Note
-This Project Is Not Fully Completed Yet But You Are Free To Use It and Report Issues
+This Project Is Not Fully Completed Yet But You Are Free To Use It.

 # Use